-Former Indiana Coal Power Plant to be Massive New Data Center
+Indiana Coal Power Plant Now New Data Center

 The State Line coal-fired power plant has been a major part of the Northwest Indiana economy for over a century.
 It provided power to Chicago for many years, which helped the large city to grow and prosper.
 In 2012, however, the coal plant closed shop and has been sitting, unused ever since.
 The facility is now being prepped to be updated and put back into service, facilitating the economic growth of the region.
 This time, however, it won’t be burning coal, but crunching data.